WPP-Public/akqa-nz-silverstripe-menumanager/README.md

 The menu management module is for creating custom menu structures when the site tree hierarchy just won't do.

-The current version supports SilverStripe only, see the 1.0 branch for a SilverStripe 2.4 compatible version.
+The latest version only supports SilverStripe 3, see the 1.0 branch for a SilverStripe 2.4 compatible version.

 ##License